-The first day of this session will explore the uses of technical analysis, especially in relation to the marketing plan.
+The topics of this session will explore the uses of technical analysis, especially in relation to the marketing plan.
 The instructor will use case studies to explain such techniques as chart formations, support/resistance, trends, moving averages, oscillators, and other tools to improve marketing timing.
-The second day of this session will discuss production fundamental factors affecting the cattle markets and the national award winning program packer/feeder game which increases understanding of market structure and the interaction between buyers and sellers.
+The second day of this session will discuss fundamental factors affecting cattle markets.
+Also presented is the nationally acclaimed "Packer/Feeder" game which increases understanding of market structure through the interaction of buyers and sellers.

 Alan Brugler has served as President of Brugler Marketing and Management, LLC, Omaha, Nebraska since 2002.
 Previously, he was DTN Director of Market Analysis and spent ten years as a research and commodity strategist.
 He has presented some 750 seminars on fundamental and technical market analysis methods, options, and market outlooks in the U.S. and Canada.
-His Brugler Cycle Indicator (BCI) is available on DTN Pro Series and DTNstant services.
-He is a regular guest analyst on US Farm Report and the PBS network TV program Market to Market and is a Consulting Analyst for DTN.